07 November 2024

 RPG Systems with Therapeutic Applications

-The Black Hack - Free, very simple OSR/"D&D-esque" game.
+The Black Hack - Free, simple, and stylized OSR/"D&D-esque" game.

-Old School Essentials - The exact same rules as B/X D&D (my favorite edition by far), reformatted for a modern audience.
+Old School Essentials - The exact same rules as Basic/Expert D&D (the high point of D&D design in my opinion), reformatted in one book for a modern audience.

-One Shot World - A free, more streamlined hack of Dungeon World.
+One Shot World - A free, cleaned-up hack of Dungeon World.
 Thematically similar to D&D, but more narrative- than simulation-driven.

 Unknown Armies - Uniquely models trauma in its game mechanics.
-Occult horror.
-My favorite RPG overall.
+Occult horror/urban fantasy.
+My favorite game, full stop.

-Tales from the Loop - Present-day coming-of-age adventures with some weird science thrown in.
+Tales from the Loop - Coming-of-age adventures with some weird science thrown in.
 Uses the Year Zero Engine.

-Monsters and Other Childish Things - Play as children with pet eldritch monsters in the present day.
+Monsters and Other Childish Things - Coming-of-age via kids with pet eldritch monsters.
+Uses the One Roll Engine.

 Critical Core - Designed by Game to Grow for therapeutic use in social skills groups.
 Thematically similar to D&D.